Get

 Our Top 6 Tips for Choosing a Great Cat Name

-• Reflect on your cat’s personality: Consider your cat’s unique traits, habits, and quirks when selecting a name.
+• Reflect on your cat’s personality: Consider your cat’s unique traits, habits, and quirks when choosing a name.
 A playful, energetic cat might suit a lively name, while a calm, gentle cat might need a more serene moniker.

 • Take inspiration from their appearance: Your cat’s fur color, pattern, or eye color can serve as inspiration for their name.
 For example, a black cat could be named “Shadow” or a blue-eyed cat could be named “Sapphire.”